 It was a Wednesday, and I had planned on skipping out of the after the morning panels, to head up to CalArts.
 Unfortunately, I had poorly planned the excursion and was forced to scrap the trip and settled for the afternoon panels.
 What I didn't know was that with that change of plan, my world would be changed by an unexpected meeting.

 I was attending the Stereoscopic panel on the Making of Day and Night.
 Afterward, I approached supervising TD Michael Fu to thank him for the lecture and to have him sign my Art of Pixar Shorts book.
 After a brief dialogue on the film's impact on me, he asked if I would like to meet the director.
 After waiting for a couple of minutes, it was my turn to shake hands with Teddy Newton.
 He was very friendly in introducing himself, and asking my opinion on the film.
 He asked what I was doing at the conference, and I explained that I was there to see what the conference was about since I had read about it in The Pixar Touch.
-I informed him that I was a student and spoke with him about my aspirations of working for Disney as an animator and showed him some my drawings on my iPad.
+I informed him that I was a student and spoke with him about my aspirations of working at Pixar as an story artist and showed him some my drawings on my iPad.

 I immediately picked up my iPhone and scheduled a meeting/campus tour for that following Friday.
 If it had not been for that chance encounter I doubt that I would be entering into the opportunity that lies before me.